 You can also delete multiple customer profiles at the same time on the page by checking the ones that you want to delete.
 The dialog box with the “Trash” icon will appear in the table footer when you check at least one customer you want to delete.
 After you click on it you will see a message, and if you are certain that you want to delete the customer records click on the “Delete” button to confirm your deleting process.

 Amelia Customer WordPress user

-Like we explained on the Users and Roles page in our documentation, each customer can have Amelia Customer WordPress user role.
-With this role customer can log in to the back-end of Amelia plugin and see only his appointments on the Appointments page and Calendar page.
-There customer has two options:
+Like we explained on the Users and Roles page in our documentation, each customer can have an Amelia Customer WordPress user role.
+With this role, customers can log in to the back-end of the Amelia plugin and see only their appointments on the Appointments page and Calendar page.
+The customer has two options there: